codeloaf/pi-dash/README.md

 - **base_path**: (optional) The subpath where the application is hosted (e.g., `/pi-dash/`).
 Defaults to `/`.
 - **refresh_interval**: (optional) How often the dashboard updates, in milliseconds (e.g., 1000 = 1 second).
-- **show_background_queries**: (optional, default: `false`) When set to `true`, a subtle scrolling feed of recent DNS queries will appear from the bottom of the screen.
+- **show_queries**: (optional, default: `false`) When set to `true`, a subtle scrolling feed of recent DNS queries will appear from the bottom of the screen.
 Blocked domains are shown in red, allowed in green.
-It pauses when the tab is inactive.
 - **piholes**: List of Pi-hole instances.
   - **name**: Display name for your Pi-hole (e.g., "Primary").
   - **address**: Full URL to your Pi-hole (e.g., "http://pi.hole").